Version Control with Git

 Jennifer is collaborating with colleagues on her Python script.
 She realizes her last commit to the project’s repository contained an error, and wants to undo it.
 Jennifer wants to undo correctly so everyone in the project’s repository gets the correct change.
 The command git revert [erroneous commit ID] will create a new commit that reverses the erroneous commit.

-The command git revert is different from git checkout [commit ID] because git checkout returns the files not yet committed within the local repository to a previous state, whereas git revert reverses changes committed to the local and project repositories.
+The command git revert is different from git restore -s [commit ID] . because git restore returns the files not yet committed within the local repository to a previous state, whereas git revert reverses changes committed to the local and project repositories.

 Below are the right steps and explanations for Jennifer to use git revert, what is the missing command?